pjfanning/pekko-akka-compat/README.md

 * In this test, the PekkoLocalActor2 sends a message to the AkkaRemoteActor
 * Pekko has been configured using `application2.conf` to use `akka` URIs so Akka accepts the message.
 Pekko also needs to accept `akka` messages so that it can handle the response.
 * The Akka team are very unlikely to make an equivalent change that lets Akka use or accept `pekko` URIs

+PekkoToAkkaAeronInterop
+* basically, the same as PekkoToAkkaInterop but uses Artery comms instead of Classic (Netty) comms